 Certain elements like the trim, accessories, doors and windows tend to be prominent if the correct combination of colors are used.

-Roof Colors & Styles That Go With A Gray Stucco House...
+Roof Colors & Gray Stucco Houses

 The lighter roof colors that people choose, along with a gray stucco color usually tends to blend in better and doesn't really stand out.